rustamgasanov/blog/source/_posts/2014-11-16-adapter-design-pattern-usage-in-rails-application-on-examples.markdown

 ### Conclusion

-Using adapter design pattern in rails app makes your life, as a developer, easier.
+Adapter design pattern usage in rails app makes your life, as a developer, easier.
 Particularly, you obtain following benefits:

   * Maintainable code
   * Encapsulated logic